ernesgonzalez33/hello-secret/README.md

 # Hello Secret

-Hello World app for demo about Sealed Secrets.
+Hello World app developed with Node for demo about Sealed Secrets.

 ## How to run locally